-My property hasn't flooded or had erosion, so this is not relevant to me.
+What relevance does this has for me? my property hasn't flooded or had erosion, so I am not affected

-Coastal hazards do not only affect individual coastal properties but will become increasingly relevant to areas that are important to the whole community, like beaches, coastal infrastructure, low-lying coastal settlements, coastal ecology, etc. Additionally, although a coastal property may not have flooded in the past, sea level rise may make it more likely to happen in the future.
+Coastal hazards not only affect individual coastal properties but will become increasingly relevant to areas that are important to the whole community, like beaches, coastal infrastructure, low-lying coastal settlements, coastal ecology, etc. Additionally, although a coastal property may not have flooded in the past, sea level rise may make it more likely to happen in the future.
 We need to have conversations about where and how we want to grow and about what we can and want to do along our coasts in the future - and everyone needs to have a chance to be involved in that.
-If you enjoy and value the coast, it is relevant to you!
+If you enjoy and value the coast, sea level rise is relevant to you.